The Gunny Sack

 Instructions

-• Put the self-rising flour (1 cup plus 2 tablespoons) and plain, fat-free Greek yogurt in the bowl of a stand mixer with the dough hook attachment.
+• Put the self-rising flour and plain, nonfat Greek yogurt in the bowl of a stand mixer with the dough hook attachment.

 • Mix at a low speed until combined.
 Then, knead at medium speed for about 3 minutes.
 At this point, a ball of dough should be formed in the mixing bowl.
 Add more flour if the dough is too sticky.